SanDRA: Safe Large-Language-Model-Based Decision Making for Automated Vehicles Using Reachability Analysis: SanDRA

 \subsection{Prompt Design and LLM Querying}

-We construct a describer module that converts driving context information into descriptive text, structured into four key components, with full details provided in Fig.~\ref{fig:prompt}; the latter three form the user prompt.
+We construct a describer module that converts driving context information into template-based descriptive text, structured into three key components, with full details provided in Fig.~\ref{fig:prompt}; the latter two form the user prompt.
 In addition to the automatically converted content, minimal manual inputs specify driving styles, hyperparameters, and regulation-related aspects.
 The modular design of the prompt enables easy adaptation and extension.
+Note that all directional aspects, such as {\{left / right\}} lanes or {\{same / opposite\}} directions, are derived from the topological relations of the road network (cf. Fig.~\ref{fig:commonroad_sce}).